willcl-ark/bitcoin/doc/multiprocess.md

 ### Cross-compiling

-When cross-compiling and not using depends, native code generation tools from [libmultiprocess](https://github.com/bitcoin-core/libmultiprocess) and [Cap'n Proto](https://capnproto.org/) are required.
-They can be passed to the cmake build by specifying `-DMPGEN_EXECUTABLE=/path/to/mpgen -DCAPNP_EXECUTABLE=/path/to/capnp -DCAPNPC_CXX_EXECUTABLE=/path/to/capnpc-c++` options.
+When cross-compiling and not using depends, native code generation tools from [Cap'n Proto](https://capnproto.org/) are required.
+They can be passed to the cmake build by specifying `-DCAPNP_EXECUTABLE=/path/to/capnp` and `-DCAPNPC_CXX_EXECUTABLE=/path/to/capnpc-c++` options.

-### External libmultiprocess installation

-By default when `-DENABLE_IPC=ON` is enabled, the libmultiprocess sources at [../src/ipc/libmultiprocess/](../src/ipc/libmultiprocess/) are built as part of the bitcoin cmake build, but alternately an external [libmultiprocess](https://github.com/bitcoin-core/libmultiprocess/) cmake package can be used instead by following its [installation instructions](https://github.com/bitcoin-core/libmultiprocess/blob/master/doc/install.md) and specifying `-DWITH_EXTERNAL_LIBMULTIPROCESS=ON` to the bitcoin build, so it will use the external package instead of the sources.
-This can be useful when making changes to the upstream project.
-If libmultiprocess is not installed in a default system location it is possible to specify the [`CMAKE_PREFIX_PATH`](https://cmake.org/cmake/help/latest/envvar/CMAKE_PREFIX_PATH.html) environment variable to point to the installation prefix where libmultiprocess is installed.

 ## Usage